mengxinayan/OSTEP-note-homework-code/Virtualization/CPU/homework/ch9-simulation.md

 ### 9.2

+2. Now run with two specific jobs: each of length 10, but one (job 0) with just 1 ticket and the other (job 1) with 100 (e.g., -l 10:1,10:100).
+What happens when the number of tickets is so imbalanced?
+Will job 0 ever run before job 1 completes?
+How often?
+In general, what does such a ticket imbalance do to the behavior of lottery scheduling?

 Job 1 will run more frequently.

 It is possible that Job 0 will be completed before Job 1, the probability is about 9.5%.
 Because if you want job 1 to complete before job 0 is run, job 1 needs to be run for the first 10 times, and its probability is (100/101)^10.
 Therefore, the probability of job 1 running before job 0 is completed is 1-(100/101)^10 is approximately equal to 9.5%.

 ### 9.3

+3. When running with two jobs of length 100 and equal ticket allocations of 100 (-l 100:100,100:100), how unfair is the scheduler?
+Run with some different random seeds to determine the (probabilistic) answer; let unfairness be determined by how much earlier one job finishes than the other.

 You should run `python3 lottery.py -s 1 -l 100:100,100:100 -c`